MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 ### Process the response

-The `Response` type, which is a wrapper for the underlying `*http.Response`, contains various convenience methods like testing the HTTP response code and unmarshaling the response body in a particular format.

-The response is returned through the transport and all `Policy` instances.
-Each `Policy` instance can inspect or mutated the embedded `*http.Response`.
+An `http.Response` is returned through the transport and all `Policy` instances.
+Each `Policy` instance can inspect or mutated the embedded `http.Response`.

 ### Cancel a request